gigagogashvili2003/message-broker/README.md

-Certainly!
-Here's a concise README text with emojis:

 💌 TypeScript TCP Message Broker 🚀
 Description: A powerful and lightweight message-broker written in TypeScript, using TCP for communication and queues for efficient message handling.